-- Switching based on nodes address, thus, a frame is delivered only to the destination node (MAC table management).
+- Switching, based on nodes address, thus, a frame is delivered only to the destination node (MAC table management).
 This massively reduces traffic as frames are propagated only to where they are required, and not to every node.

-- Eradication of collision domains, therefore, removing restrictions on the maximum size of the ethernet network.
+- Eradication of collision domains, therefore removing restrictions on the maximum size of the Ethernet network.

-These factors have increased dramatically the overall efficiency of the network, leading to an increase in the apparent data rate much greater than any increase in nominal transmission rate.
+These factors have increased dramatically the overall efficiency of the network, leading to an increase in the apparent data rate far greater than any increase in the nominal transmission rate.

 When mixing repeating hubs and switches, parts of the network covered by hubs will still operate with CSMA/CD and impose local collision domains around them.
-These collision domains around hubs will, however, be contained by switches.
+These collision domains around hubs are, however, contained and confined by switches.